Minnesota Car Laws

 If you have a dispute over a repair or charge, try to settle the problem with the shop manager or owner first.
 Some businesses have special programs for handling disputes.
 If this doesn’t work, you may want to seek help from the Attorney General’s Office.
 There also may be a low-cost alternative dispute resolution program available in your community.
 In addition, you may want to consider filing a claim in small claims court (also called conciliation court), where you don’t need a lawyer to represent you.

-For additional information about small claims/conciliation court, see Conciliation Court published by the Minnesota Attorney General’s Office.
+For additional information about small claims/conciliation court, see Conciliation Court: A User's Guide to Small Claims Court, published by the Minnesota Attorney General’s Office.

 For additional information on buying, leasing, and owning a car see The Car Handbook published by the Minnesota Attorney General’s Office.